Have no idea what Limmud is?

-In addition to receiving a substantial discount, you’ll get the chance to contribute meaningfully to the running of Festival by volunteering for a total of 16 hours (4-5 hours per day) alongside a cohort of people just like you, with opportunities for meet-ups, social events and exclusive extras throughout the event, whilst also having plenty of time to explore the wider programme.
+In addition to receiving a substantial discount, you’ll get the chance to contribute meaningfully to the running of Festival by volunteering for a total of 16 hours (4-5 hours per day), with opportunities for meet-ups, social events and exclusive extras throughout the event, whilst also having plenty of time to explore the wider programme.
 It’s a great way to meet people and feel part of a like-minded community whilst on-site.
 The programme starts on Saturday night to kick-off the experience before everyone else arrives.
 See the Volunteering page for more details.

 I heard Limmud is only for Jews who are progressive/secular/orthodox etc etc…

 It is over Christmas!
 Can I come for part of it?